-In connection with these responsibilities, the Audit Committee reviewed and discussed the audited consolidated financial statements with management and the Company's independent registered public accountants, LGC&D LLP (formerly Lefkowitz, Garfinkel, Champi & DeRienzo P.C.).
-The Audit Committee also discussed with such firm the matters required by the Statement on Auditing Standards No. 61.
-The Audit Committee received from LGC&D LLP written disclosures and the letter regarding its independence as required by Independence Standards Board Standard No. 1, wherein LGC&D LLP confirmed its independence within the meaning of the SEC and Independence Standards Board Rules and disclosed the fees charged for professional services in the fiscal year ended December 31, 2011.
-The Audit Committee discussed this information with LGC&D LLP and also considered the compatibility of non-audit services provided by such firm with its independence.
-Based on the review of the audited consolidated financial statements and these various discussions, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K, to be filed with the SEC.
+The Audit Committee reviewed and discussed the audited consolidated financial statements with management and the Company's independent registered public accountants, Stowe & Degon.
+The Audit Committee also discussed with such firm the matters required by the PCAOB Auditing Standard No. 16.
+The Audit Committee received from Stowe & Degon written disclosures and the letter regarding its independence as required by Independence Standards Board Standard No.1, wherein Stowe & Degon confirmed its independence within the meaning of the SEC and Independence Standards Board Rules and disclosed the fees charged for professional services in the fiscal year ended December 31, 2016.
+The Audit Committee discussed this information with Stowe & Degon and also considered the compatibility of non-audit services provided by such firm with its independence.
+Based on the review of the audited consolidated financial statements and these various discussions, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K, to be filed with the SEC.

-Audit Committee: Alfred J. Corso (Chair), Harris N. Rosen and Craig M. Scott.
+Audit Committee: Alfred J. Corso (Chair), Harris N. Rosen and Steven G. Triedman.